peteroupc/peteroupc.github.io/graphics.md

 [^59]: Antochi, Iosif, et al. "3D Graphics Benchmarks for Low-Power Architectures."
 14th Annual Workshop on Circuits, Systems and Signal Processing.
 2003.

 [^60]: Antochi, Iosif, et al., "GraalBench: a 3D graphics benchmark suite for mobile phones", _ACM SIGPLAN Notices_ 39(7), 2004.

+[^61]: This was recommended for Macintosh games in J. McCornack et al., _Tricks of the Mac Game Programming Gurus_ (Hayden Books, 1995), notably because 8-bit-per-pixel images transfer faster and save memory; see also chapter 70 of _Michael Abrash's Graphics Programming Black Book_.